SihaoCheng/SihaoCheng.github.io/index.md

 ## Spectra of meteors
-When I was in high school, my twin brother (who is studying philosophy now) and I found an efficient way to take spectra of meteors with digital camera.
-We designed a prism device which can be connected to camera lens, ordered several from a factory, and sold them to other amateurs of astronomy.
+In high school, my twin brother (who is studying philosophy now) and I found an efficient way to take [spectra](https://en.wikipedia.org/wiki/Spectrum) of [meteors](https://en.wikipedia.org/wiki/Meteoroid#Meteors) with digital camera.
+We designed a [prism](https://en.wikipedia.org/wiki/Prism) device connected to a camera lens, ordered several from a factory, and sold them to other amateurs of astronomy.
 Shown below is one spectrum of the [Geminid meteor shower](https://en.wikipedia.org/wiki/Geminids), taken in 2010.
 <br>
 <a href="https://ui.adsabs.harvard.edu/abs/2011JIMO...39...39C/abstract"><img src="https://sihaocheng.github.io/GEM.jpg" width="400" /></a>